morficus/pihole-cluster-manager/README.md

 2. Install Node.js using good old apt: `sudo apt install -y nodejs`
 3. Once the above is done, you can confirm things are installed by running `node -v`
     * If everything worked you should see some output like this: `v10.11.0`

+## Developing

+### Setting up a test DB
+This project uses [sqlite](https://www.sqlite.org/) as its datastore.
+Since it is an self-contained, embedded databases... there is no additional things to set up.
+The DB file will be automatically created the first time you run the application (the defualt location is `db/pihole-cluster.db`)

+If you want to visualize the DB schema you can use [MySQL Workbench](https://mysqlworkbench.org) to open the model found at `db/model.mwb` (but this visual could fall out of date)